GurvindarK/Loan-predictor-app-for-small-business/README.md

 • EXEMPT = The status of loans that have been disbursed but have not been cancelled, paid in full, or charged off are exempt from disclosure under FOIA Exemption 4"

-PaidInFullDate	Date loan was paid in full (if applicable)
+PaidInFullDate::	Date loan was paid in full (if applicable)

-ChargeOffDate	Date SBA charged off loan (if applicable)
+ChargeOffDate::	Date SBA charged off loan (if applicable)

-GrossChargeOffAmount	Total loan balance charged off (includes
+GrossChargeOffAmount::	Total loan balance charged off (includes

 guaranteed and non-guaranteed portion of loan)

-RevolverStatus	Indicator of whether a loan is a term loan or
+RevolverStatus::	Indicator of whether a loan is a term loan or

-revolving line of credit (0=Term, 1=Revolver)
+revolving line of credit:: (0=Term, 1=Revolver)

-JobsSupported	Total Jobs Created + Jobs Retained as reported by
+JobsSupported::	Total Jobs Created + Jobs Retained as reported by

 lender on SBA Loan Application.
 SBA does not review, audit, or validate these numbers - they are simply self-reported, good faith estimates by the lender.